 - Select topics for their project-based learning (PBL) independent study.

-- Spend two class periods per week investigating ISP topics.
+- Spend time each week investigating these topics.

 - Meet regularly with a designated ISP mentor.